SiaSyPeng/CatCather/README.md

         the settings fragment.

 ### Lab4
+- We issue proximity alerts for all cats

+* something to notes:
 - We submitted a few minutes after Monday midnight, which is the extension we get from Sergey.
 We are also using the two extensions that we have not used before.
 - Some minor design changes we made.
 For notification, we have two modes, either vibrate or none.
 As we are using notification channel, Android 26 Oreo uses channels to not be intrusive to users.
 Thus, to change some of the channels configs, you have to go to settings in your phone. i.e. setting importance
 - For back stack, it is not fully functioniong at first for us.
 We talked to Sergey about it, he says that it is an AOSP source bug, so we will not get points off that.
 Upon his advice, we had a walkthrough by overriding the onBackClick, which also worked to preserve our back navigation.
-- We issue proximity alerts for all cats

-## Usage

-Run this totally not pokemon go game on your android phone!

 ## Cool things we did / explanations

+### FOR LAB3
 **ListenableCatID**:
 I wanted a way to listen to changes in an integer variable, so I created a class called ListenableCatID that has a single function interface, a listener.
 This